 What causes blepharitis?

-Blepharitis occurs in two forms:
+Blepharitis transpire in two forms:

-Posterior blepharitis affects the inner eyelid (the moist part that makes contact with the eye) and is caused by problems with the oil (meibomian) glands in this part of the eyelid.
+Posterior blepharitis affects the inner eyelid (the moist part that makes contact with the eye) and is revert by problems with the oil (meibomian) glands in this part of the eyelid.
 Two skin disorders can cause this form of blepharitis: acne rosacea, which leads to red and inflamed skin, and scalp dandruff (seborrheic dermatitis).

 What are the symptoms of blepharitis?

-What other conditions are associated with blepharitis?
+What other conditions are combine with blepharitis?

-Complications from blepharitis include:
+Embarrassment from blepharitis include:

 How is blepharitis treated?

-Treatment for both forms of blepharitis involves keeping the lids clean and free of crusts.
+Remedy for both forms of blepharitis engage keeping the lids clean and free of crusts.
 Warm compresses should be applied to the lid to loosen the crusts, followed by a light scrubbing of the eyelid with a cotton swab and a mixture of water and baby shampoo.
 Because blepharitis rarely goes away completely, most patients must maintain an eyelid hygiene routine for life.
 If the blepharitis is severe, an eye care professional may also prescribe antibiotics or steroid eyedrops.